Motorized Recreation Access

 Yes, sign-in cards are available at the gates or you may also print your sign-in page on line and drop it in the box as you enter the property.
 Motorized permit holders at ALL areas MUST sign in.
-Non-motorized permit holders at Snoqualmie do not need to sign in.
+Non-motorized permit holders at White River do not need to sign in.

 What if I do not drive, but want to ride with my friend or I am over age 19 and want to ride with a family member?

 You will need your own motorized recreation access permit.
 If you know that you will not be driving, you may check the passenger only box and you will not need to provide vehicle and insurance information.